albertleecn/mesos/docs/configuration.md

     --docker_config=VALUE
   </td>
   <td>
 The default docker config file for agent.
-Can be provided either as a path pointing to the agent local docker config file, or as a JSON-formatted string.
-The format of the docker config file should be identical to docker's default one (e.g., either <code>~/.docker/config.json</code> or
+Can be provided either as an absolute path pointing to the agent local docker config file, or as a JSON-formatted string.
+The format of the docker config file should be identical to docker's default one (e.g., either
-<code>~/.dockercfg</code>).
+<code>$HOME/.docker/config.json</code> or <code>$HOME/.dockercfg</code>).
-Example JSON (<code>~/.docker/config.json</code>):
+Example JSON (<code>$HOME/.docker/config.json</code>):
 <pre><code>{
   "auths": {
     "https://index.docker.io/v1/": {